ibm-cloud-docs/workload-protection/cspm-best-practices.md

 By default, {{site.data.keyword.sysdigsecure_short}} creates a scope for all of your connected {{site.data.keyword.cloud_notm}} services, clusters and workloads in a Zone called **Entire Infrastructure**.
 You can apply new posture policies to this zone or create a new zone to scope your resources.

 To apply a policy to a zone go to **Policies / Zones** and link the policy to the zone:
-- If the zone exists, add the policy by using the [Zones configuration page](/docs/workload-protection?topic=workload-protection-zone-policy).
+- If the zone exists, add the policy by [Linking a policy to a zone](/docs/workload-protection?topic=workload-protection-posture-link-policy-to-zone).
-- If the zone does not exist, [create and configure the zone](/docs/workload-protection?topic=workload-protection-posture-zones), and then add the policy by using the Zones configuration page.
+- If the zone does not exist, [create and configure the zone](/docs/workload-protection?topic=workload-protection-posture-zones), and then add the policy by linking a policy to a zone.

 ### Creating custom posture policies
 {: #cspm-best-practices-manage-policies-custom}